dhyeypatell/EyeQ/README.md

-# EyeQ - Visual Question Answering Bot
-- Give it data, and it will answer your questions
-- Data can include images and text
+# Inkling

+- A chatbot that helps users by providing writing assistance with definitions, synonyms, rhyming words, spelling, and building sentences and paragraphs.

-## EyeQ is currently being developed
+## This app is currently being developed

 - Use `git pull` to start developing